Cybioses: art, critique & technology

 Georgios Diapoulis

 Senior Lecturer in Interaction Design, Dept. of Computer Science and Engineering, University of Gothenburg / Chalmers University of Technology.
-This is his first time coordinating the circle but he is a long time participant.
+This is his first year coordinating the circle but he is a long time participant.

 Talya Deibel